oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side-architecture.md

         - oroui/js/app/modules/views
         - oroui/js/app/modules/messenger
 ```
-This approach allows to define in each bundle code which should be executed on the application starts.
+This approach allows to define in each bundle code which should be executed on the application start.

 ##### Example 1
 `oroui/js/app/modules/views` - declares global views which will be instantiated right before an action point of controller gains control